codacy/docs/docs/related-tools/supported-languages-and-tools.md

-# Engines
+# Supported languages and tools

+Codacy generally includes support for Static Analysis, Code Duplication, Code Complexity, and Test Coverage for each supported programming language.

-Codacy uses a system of plugin engines to extend the scope of analyses on your repositories, allowing support for new tools and languages every day.
+Codacy uses a system of plugin tools to extend the scope of analyses on your repositories, allowing support for new tools and languages every day.
 To create your own engine, check the [Tool Developer Guide](tool-developer-guide.md).

-## Analysis Engines

-Here are the engines currently used on Codacy.
-Our GitHub links list the version being used for each engine as well as additional plugins that we support for each tool.
+The following is a list of tools currently used on Codacy, and the corresponding supported languages.
+Our GitHub repositories list the version being used for each tools as well as additional plugins that we support for each tool.

 <table>
 <thead>
 <tr>
-<th><strong>Tool Name</strong></th>
+<th><strong>Tool name</strong></th>
 <th><strong>Supported languages</strong></th>
 <th><strong>Source</strong></th>
 </tr>